emrahcom/emrah-jessie/README.md

 - Dovecot as IMAP/POP3 server
 - Roundcube as a webmail application
 - Vexim2 to manage the virtual mailboxes
+- SpamAssassin as a spam filter
+- ClamAV as a virus scanner

 ### To install ej-email